Nalaster the Clever,

 prematurely, coughing up bloody phlegm.
 The fate of Mazos was unknown among

-them as his body was not found.
 The area remains deserted to this day, haunted

 by the occasional appearance of a giant black serpent, seemingly composed of